ARTICLE CATEGORIES

 Whatever brand you choose, make sure you’ve grabbed the unsweetened variety.
 Surprisingly, almond milk can have hidden sugars!

 Purified or Distilled Water: I recommend using purified or distilled water in our drink recipes.
-Regular tap water can contain harmful toxins that can set you back in your health journey rather than ahead.
-Purchasing a water filter can greatly benefit your health and give your body the energy it needs to live the abundant life.
+Depending on your water source, tap water can bring in contaminants that set you back in your health journey rather than help you move ahead.
+A quality water filter can be a wonderful investment for families pursuing the abundant life.

 Liquid Stevia: Liquid stevia blends great in beverages.
-It’s a great way to sweeten a drink without raising your blood sugar.
+It’s a great way to sweeten a drink without adding sugar.
 When I’m not using the stevia from my garden, I love adding liquid stevia to this drink.
 I’ve found you have a lot more control over liquid stevia versus powdered.

 I like KAL Sure Stevia because there are so many different flavors.
 Plus, there are fewer additives with this brand of stevia than some others out there.
 In this recipe, vanilla and coconut-flavored stevia are both excellent.

-Cinnamon Bark Essential Oil: Cinnamon bark essential oil is rich in antioxidants.
-It complements the flavor of matcha so well!
+Cinnamon Bark Essential Oil: Cinnamon bark essential oil is rich in powerful plant compounds and complements the flavor of matcha so well!
 Cinnamon bark oil is from, you guessed it, the bark of a Cinnamomum tree.
-It contains many more antidiabetic properties than its cousin, cinnamon leaf oil.
-This oil is a popular choice for gut health!
+Research on cinnamon oil and its constituents points to antioxidant, anti-inflammatory, antimicrobial, and hypoglycemic activity, which is why this oil is one of our favorite choices for metabolic and gut-health support.
+(10, 11)

 Peppermint Essential Oil: Peppermint oil isn’t just for the holidays.
 You can use this oil all year round to help promote digestive health.
-The smell of peppermint can help you feel full faster, and this oil is a great pick-me-up!
+Human research on peppermint oil has found appetite-related effects, and peppermint is also a great pick-me-up when you want a fresh, energizing flavor.
+(12, 13)

 Organic Ceylon Cinnamon: Why Ceylon cinnamon?
 Ceylon cinnamon is rarer than your everyday cinnamon.
 Its flavor isn’t as spicy as regular cinnamon, giving drinks a bit of sweetness.
-Cinnamon helps balance your blood sugar levels, and when your blood sugar levels are stable, your whole body can function better.
+Cinnamon is one of our favorite spices for blood sugar support, and when your blood sugar levels are stable, your whole body can function better.

 Safety Note about Essential Oils